 10. Wellspring

-One week the assignment was to write your partner a letter expressing your thankfulness.
-During another week, we worked together on a bucket list of desires we had enjoyed together and hoped for more still to come.
+One week, the assignment was to write a letter to your partner expressing your thankfulness.
+During another week, we worked on a bucket list of things we once enjoyed doing together and hoped to do again.

-The deepest revelation of all, for both of us, came on the week we realized that God has already been so faithful in our marriage over all of these years.
-While we long for more time to “do” things together, our biggest desire is not the doing part of that desire.
+The most profound revelation for both of us came the week we realized that God had already been so faithful in our marriage over all these years.
+While we long for more time to do things together, our biggest desire is not the doing part of that desire.
 No, it is the together part of that desire.

-None of us knows the number of our days here on this earth, but we all know that our time is limited.
-When that time seems to be burdened with the extra strain of chronic and/or terminal illness, shouldn’t we allow the Lord to help cover those days with love and care for the one with whom we are united most deeply?
+None of us knows the number of our days here on Earth, but we all know that our time is limited.
+When that time seems burdened with the extra strain of chronic and terminal illness, shouldn’t we allow the Lord to help cover those days with love and care for the one with whom we are united most deeply?

 I TAKE YOU: THE BEAUTIFUL GIFT OF MARRIAGE

-I have been so blessed as my husband and I opened our hearts to study Cindee’s book together.
-The timing was perfect for us, and I know that so many others could be blessed to read her words as well.
-I would love to pray Cindee’s closing prayer in the final chapter as my own prayer with you today:
+I was so blessed as my husband and I opened our hearts to study I Take You in Sickness and Health together.
+The timing was perfect for us, and I know that many others could also be blessed to read Cindee’s words.
+I would love to pray Cindee’s closing prayer in the final chapter as my prayer with you today:

-Father of all creation, we come to You this day seeking Your guidance and direction in our lives.
+Father of all creation, we come to You this day seeking Your guidance and direction.
 Help us to see beyond our limited capacity to understand.
-Show us how we can serve with kindness and tenderness so the words we speak are an encouragement and a help to all who are in need, especially our spouses.
-Allow us to once again see love and the beautiful gift of marriage as you intended.
+Show us how we can serve with kindness and tenderness so our words encourage and help all who are in need, especially our spouses.
+Allow us again to see love and the beautiful gift of marriage as You intended.
 Amen.

 Bettie Gilbert